 THE NEW INVASIVE ALIEN SPECIES ORDER, WHICH CAME INTO FORCE ON 1 DECEMBER 2019, MAKES IT ILLEGAL TO RELEASE RESCUED SQUIRRELS BACK INTO THE WILD.
 ALL RELEASE LICENCES HAVE BEEN REVOKED.
 A CAMPAIGN IS UNDER WAY TO RESTORE OUR RIGHT TO RELEASE.
 BELOW IS THE DESCRIPTION OF HOW IT WAS DONE IN HAPPIER TIMES.
 Click here to read more about the new legislation.

-Juvenile squirrels are usually put in an outside pre-release cage at about 12 weeks of age and released about a month later.
+Juvenile squirrels are usually put in an outside pre-release cage at about 12 weeks of age and released a couple of months later.
 By then they would have proved to their carer that they are completely confident with their climbing and jumping, that they can crack nuts and build a nest (collect and arrange nesting materials).

 Hard release means simply taking the juvenile squirrels to a suitable place, letting them out of the animal carrier and hoping for the best.
 Several major rescue groups in this country practice hard release, but it is generally believed that it does not give the squirrels as good a chance of successfully integrating into the wild (i.e. surviving) as soft release.